StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 ### Focus Group

-8 out of 20 players from the fist phase participated in the focus group.
+A subset of 8 participants from the initial 23 players took part in the focus group.
+The discussion focused on four key areas: _User Interface & User Experience_ (UI & UX), _Game Mechanics_, _Difficulty_, and _Scoring & Rewards_.
+Participants were also encouraged to share their overall impressions of the application and engage in open discussions with one another.
+Insights gathered from the focus group will inform future improvements to the game.
 The questions they were asked to discuss were related to 4 areas; _User Interface & User Experience_ (UI & UX), _Game Mechanics_, _Difficulty_ and _Scoring & Rewards_.
 They were also free to discuss with each other and comment on their overall experience of the application.
 The findings from the focus group will be used to improve the game in the future.

 The focus group was conducted via Zoom meeting, lasted about 1 hour and was neither recorded nor transcribed.
 The focus group had no strict structure.
 The users were free to discuss each of the 4 areas tested for about 10 to 12 minutes per area under the supervision of the researcher who took notes.
 Follow-up questions were then asked for clarification.
 In addition, the supervisor encouraged individuals who were not participating as actively to share their views. [@rabiee-focus-group; @wilkinsos-focus-group]

+### Retention Test

+Two weeks after the first evaluation, the participants were asked to complete the same quiz they had completed in the first evaluation.
+A subset of 10 participants from the initial 23 players took part in this test.
+The aim of this test was to measure the retention of knowledge acquired through the game.
+The participants were asked to complete the quiz without playing the game again, and they were not given any additional information about the quiz or the game.
+The time spent on the quiz was not included in this measurement.
+The results of this test will be compared with the results of the first Pre Test to determine whether the game has a positive effect on information retention.

 ## Results